 - Be aware of the feelings of local people to prevent what might be offensive behavior.
 For example, photography must be particularly respectful of persons.

-- Spend time reflecting on your daily experiences in order to deepen your understanding of your experiences.
+- Spend time reflecting on your day in order to deepen your understanding of your experiences.

 "Ethnocentrism is the belief that one’s own way of life or culture is superior to others.
 Ethnocentrism is the view that 'our' ways of doing things are ordinary and better and that other approaches are in some way inferior.
-One’s own group or society seems normal, while another might seem peculiar.
-The implicit notion here is that what is normal for us is preferable in general and what is unfamiliar is less good" (Unite for Sight, Module 4, 2013).
+One’s own group or society seems normal, while another might seem peculiar," (Unite for Sight, 2013).

 It is important to set aside any ideas about 'best practices' from your own experience, particularly medical, when traveling to a host community.
 There may be factors that you are unaware of that dictate the 'best practice' for that community.
 It is important to keep an open mind, and remember that you are there to learn from the host community, just as the host community will learn from you.